Jim Steinman: 1990s

-With Andrew Eldritch, Steinman co-wrote and co-produced the track "More" for the album Vision Thing (1990) by the group the Sisters of Mercy.
+With Andrew Eldritch, Steinman co-wrote and co-produced the track "More" for the album Vision Thing (1990) by the Sisters of Mercy.
 Around 1992, Steinman worked with the punk band Iron Prostate, which featured guitarist and writer George Tabb.
 The group reportedly dissolved while working with Steinman on what was to be their second album.
 Tabb's website has shared a recording of the song "Bring Me The Head of Jerry Garcia", with Steinman credited as executive producer.
 The song's lyric says of Jerry Garcia, "he plays guitar like diarrhea".

-After a series of financial and legal disputes during the 1980s, Steinman and Meat Loaf met at the singer's house in Connecticut at Christmas 1989 or 1990 and sang Bat out of Hell on piano.
+After a series of financial and legal disputes during the 1980s, Steinman and Meat Loaf met at the singer's house in Connecticut at Christmas 1989 or 1990 and sang "Bat out of Hell" with Steinman playing the piano.
 Steinman says that "working together again seemed like the cool thing to do."
 In 1993, the album Bat Out of Hell II: Back into Hell was released.
 Steinman wrote all the songs, and was credited as producer and arranger.
 Steven Rinkoff was, as usual, credited as co-producer, and others received co-producer credits.
-The album was successful, reaching the peak position on album charts in many countries.
+The album was successful, reaching the peak position on albums charts in many countries.
 The album had three top 40 singles, with "I'd Do Anything for Love (But I Won't Do That)" reaching the peak position on pop singles charts in 28 countries.
 The other top 40 singles from this album were "Rock and Roll Dreams Come Through" and "Objects in the Rear View Mirror May Appear Closer than They Are".

 "Original Sin", the eponymous song on the 1989 Pandora's Box album, featured on the soundtrack album for the film The Shadow (1994).
 The lyric on this release was slightly different from that heard on the original release of this song.
 Steinman also produced this version, with lead vocals by Taylor Dayne.
 In 1995, the band Watershed released the album Twister.
 Steinman was executive producer for the album, and Steinman's partner Steven Rinkoff was producer for all but one track of it.
 The album consisted of songs written by the band members.
 In 1995, Bonnie Tyler released the album Free Spirit, featuring two tracks produced and written by Steinman.
 They were dance versions of the past hits "Two Out of Three Ain't Bad" and "Making Love Out of Nothing at All".
 Steinman, along with Brothers in Rhythm and David James, with Steven Rinkoff as associate producer and engineer, co-produced the song "Never Forget".
 It was written by Gary Barlow, for the British group Take That.
 It was released on the album Nobody Else (1995) and reached the No. 1 position on the UK singles chart.
 Like many Steinman/Rinkoff productions, it featured programming and keyboard work by Jeff Bova.